Casting Time: 1 action

 What it doesn’t do is remove diseases or the four minor conditions that Lesser Restoration does.
 For that reason, Greater Restoration doesn’t really replace Lesser Restoration.
 Rather, it expands on the lesser spell’s effects and allows for a dedicated healer to cover (almost) all their bases with regard to negative effects placed on allies.

-Remove Curse is a third-level spell that does exactly what it says and nothing else.
-All three spells have their place in a healer’s toolkit and none becomes obsolete as you level.
+Remove Curse is a third-level spell that does exactly what it says (removes a curse) and nothing else.
+All three spells have their place in a healer’s toolkit, and none becomes obsolete as you level.

 Simple Lesser Restoration 5e Spell Text